Frequently Asked Questions

 We strongly recommend packing very light for The Dragon Trip.
 You will have access to laundry services at your accommodation throughout the trip, so you won’t need to pack a new outfit for each day.
 Items can you can mix and match are your best bet, as you’ll be able to bring less clothing and thus, have lighter luggage.
 Ensure that you research the time of year you are travelling, so your clothing is appropriate for the climate.

-We advise a rucksack of 50 – 70L but a suitcase is also fine.
+We advise a rucksack, but a small suitcase is also fine.
 If absolutely necessary, arrangements can also be made to send things domestically, for an extra fee.

 - Sensible walking shoes

 - Warm sweater/jacket

 - Passport (see our Visa section for useful information)

 - Cash, South Korean won or credit/debit card

 - Student card if you have one, although it is not guaranteed to be accepted

 - Travel insurance policy

 - Photocopies of insurance policy, bank cards, passport photo page, visa